awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ### Example: A trail that logs all management and data events<a name="configuring-event-selector-example2"></a>

-The following example creates an event selector for a trail named *TrailName2* that includes all events, including read\-only and write\-only management events, and all data events for all Amazon S3 buckets and AWS Lambda functions in the AWS account\.
+The following example creates an event selector for a trail named *TrailName2* that includes all events, including read\-only and write\-only management events, and all data events for all Amazon S3 buckets, AWS Lambda functions, and Amazon DynamoDB tables in the AWS account\.
+Because this example uses basic event selectors, it cannot configure logging for S3 events on AWS Outposts or Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes\.
+You must use advanced event selectors to log data events for those resources\.
+For more information, see [Configuring advanced event selectors](#configuring-adv-event-selector-examples)\.

 **Note**
 If the trail applies only to one Region, only events in that Region are logged, even though the event selector parameters specify all Amazon S3 buckets and Lambda functions\.
 Event selectors apply only to the Regions where the trail is created\.

 ```
-aws cloudtrail put-event-selectors --trail-name TrailName2 --event-selectors '[{"ReadWriteType": "All","IncludeManagementEvents": true,"DataResources": [{"Type":"AWS::S3::Object", "Values": ["arn:aws:s3:::"]},{"Type": "AWS::Lambda::Function","Values": ["arn:aws:lambda"]}]}]'
+aws cloudtrail put-event-selectors --trail-name TrailName2 --event-selectors '[{"ReadWriteType": "All","IncludeManagementEvents": true,"DataResources": [{"Type":"AWS::S3::Object", "Values": ["arn:aws:s3:::"]},{"Type": "AWS::Lambda::Function","Values": ["arn:aws:lambda"]},{"Type": "AWS::DynamoDB::Table","Values": ["arn:aws:dynamodb"]}]}]'
 ```

 The example returns the event selectors configured for the trail\.